martinezpl/AOC_2020/README.md

 ### Day 1

 -  concept of yield generator.
-- 'with' keyword.
+- 'with' keyword, very convenient, makes handling files much shorter *with open(file, mode) as file_var*
 - hash tables.
-- working with data, always pay attention to complexity!: for a list of numbers of length *n*, my algorithm makes *n* sums for *n* times.
+- always pay attention to complexity!: for a list of numbers of length *n*, my algorithm makes *n* sums for *n* times.
 This is the case with my approach, resulting in complexity of *O(n^{2})*.